obsidian/orion/README.md

 #### HTTP verb based routes

-A common way to interact with the router is to use standard HTTP verbs.
-Orion supports all the standard HTTP verbs:
+A common way to interact with the router is to use standard HTTP methods.
+Orion supports all the standard HTTP methods:

 `get`, `head`, `post`, `put`, `delete`, `connect`, `options`, `trace`, and `patch`